I. OBJECTIVE & PURPOSE

 (incompletes) upon the completion of the semester.

-If a student stops attending without officially
+In accordance with the Higher Education Act, if a student stops attending without officially

 If all grades are a combination of "F",